danhowarthdwp/dwp-health-data-glossary/how-to-use-measurement-glossary.md

 ---
 layout: page
-title: How to use the measurement glossary
+title: How to use the glossary
 description:  Guidance on how to use this glossary and submit new terms.
 eleventyNavigation:
-  key: How to use the measurement glossary
+  key: How to use the glossary
 ---

-## What is the measurement glossary?
+## What is the data and measurement glossary?

-The measurement glossary is a managed list of terms and phrases that we use in DWP Digital Health and Disability, with guidelines for their use.
+The data and measurement glossary is a managed list of terms and phrases that we use in DWP Digital Health and Disability, with guidelines for their use.
 It’s also known as a controlled vocabulary.

-Its aim is to make the language we use clear, so colleagues and stakeholders know what we mean when we talk about measurement.
+Its aim is to make the language we use clear, so colleagues and stakeholders know what we mean when we talk about data and measurement.

 ## What is in it?